 Ron Pierce commented on Cinema Treasures:

 "The Family Theater, evidently Whittier’s first movie theater, became listed in the Whittier News in June of 1909 with no location noted.
-On September 18, 1909, the Keipp family opened it at a newer and roomier location, with 300-seats, at this address (then 124 South).
-The Family Theater dropped out of the listings in June of 1916, around the time of the opening of the new Gale Theatre.
-The building was later demolished."
+On September 18, 1909, the Keipp family opened it at a newer and roomier location, with 300-seats, at this address (then 124 South)."

 The site was on the east side of the street a half block south of Philadelphia St. It was a busy block with other early theatres on the other side of the street including the Optic Theatre and, a bit later, the Gale Theatre.
 In 1932 the Wardman (now the Whittier Village Cinemas) would open south of the Family's location.